qwx9/notes/net/algorithms/graphs/max.matching.md

 one can consider whether or not |V| is sufficient: a matching of size 5 can by definition only exist if |V| ≥ 10.

+As will become apparent in the following sections, finding a maximal matching is relatively easy, while finding a maximum matching is very difficult.

 ## A greedy maximal matching algorithm